Purim humor: Purim Torah and Purim spiel

+Purim jokes

+Purim jokes are on subjects associated with the things and events related to Purim and its history traditionally told on this day.
+Many of them are "in-jokes" which are difficult to understand without the knowledge of the Jewish culture.
+For example: "Why is the Shabbat before Purim called Shabbat Zachor?

+BECAUSE THAT IS THE LAST THING YOU WILL REMEMBER FOR A LONG TIME!"
+Moritz Steinschneider wrote that some Purim jokes can be recorded only in "Jargon": Was soll mir die [sic] פ in ןמה?—Ei, sie steht ja nicht!—Warum steht sie nicht?—Wozu soll sie mir?—Das ist doch meine אישק (Frage)!.

+There is a cycle of question-answer jokes, kind of pranks, arising from klotz kashes, in which a rabbi (especially a Purim rabbi during silly Purim Torah discussions) or a teacher is asked a silly question.
+(Nathan Lopes Cardozo writes that a good teacher must have a knack of turning a real klutz kashe into a profound one.
+Below is an example of a klotz kashe joke:

+The Judaism section of the Stack Exchange Network of question-and-answer websites named Mi Yodeya has a special policy about posting Purim Torah klotz kashes.
+In particular, it says: "Purim Torah questions are on-topic only once a year, and will be closed after Purim."

-Purim jokes and pranks
+Purim pranks

-Purim pranks may be insulting and even harmful.
+Purim pranks are a notable part of the celebration of Purim.
+Some or them may be insulting and even harmful.
 There is a scholarship on what Halakha says on whether harm, insult (lashon hara), or injury – whether physical (towards property or a person) or verbal – are admissible in the course of Purim pranks or jokes.
 There are various interpretations, however Rav Yosef Zvi Rimon comes to a conclusion that insults and minor physical harm are admissible as long they are sincere expressions of joy of mitzva and the harmful acts were not of evil intention; this kind of humor must be used with caution.
 Purim jokes are for the joy of mitzva, not for just jesting.
 Purim spiels may include a good deal of insults and foul language directed both at biblical characters and modern real persons.